JeffIrwin/syntran/README.md

 ```

 At the end of all those transcendental functions and numbers, we get the suprisingly rational result `sin(pi / 6) == 0.5`, or `4.999999E-01` with 32 bit floats.

+### Notes on casting in arithmetic expressions

+There are several operations you have to be careful with in the sine example above.

+In the pi series, there is a float term `16.0 ** k`.
+The loop iterator `k` is an integer, so if we used a literal integer `16` instead of the float `16.0`, that would quickly overflow even for the relatively small upper loop bound `k < 10`.
+Hence, we raise a float base to an int power, which yields a float result that is safe from overflow for these values.

+Similarly, the pi term `4.0 / (8*k + 1)` has a float numerator and int denominator.
+Again we must use a float to avoid integer division.

+Syntran is not a [nanny language](https://retrocomputing.stackexchange.com/a/15379/26435), but it allows you to do numeric work without constantly manually casting things `as f32` like in rust.